feenko/spotify-3d-keychain/README.md

 -   [ ] Fix compatibility issues
     -   [ ] macOS
     -   [ ] Linux
+-   [ ] Fix application not being responsive while generating the model
+-   [ ] Slightly improve the design of the application

 <p align="right" style="font-size: 0.9rem;"><a href="#readme-top">Back to the top ↑</a></p>